jobkroongit/into-infinity/README.md

-# into-infinity
+# Into infinity!
-A infinity scroll boilerplate build in JavaScript, html, css with the Unsplash api.
+An infinity scroll boilerplate build in JavaScript, html, css with the Unsplash api.

+Just paste in your Unsplash api key and build great stuff!